 What Does Cremation Insurance Cover?

-This policy is meant to cover the cost to cremate you and any final arrangements you want, such as viewing or funeral.
+This policy is meant to cover the cost to cremate you and any final arrangements you want, such as a viewing or funeral.

 There aren’t any rules regarding how your loved ones must use the funds, though.
 Even though the limits are low (usually $25,000), your loved ones can also use the funds for any of the following: